 The Top 10 Hiking Adventures in Greater Morgantown

-Enjoy the last few days of summer and take a hike down a less-traveled path!
+Enjoy the sunshine and take a hike down a less-traveled path!

-With fall right around the corner, it’s a great time to plan your next hiking adventure in Greater Morgantown.
-With cool air and colorful leaves, you can take a hike down your favorite trail and experience the scenic views.
+With summer right around the corner, it’s a great time to plan your next hiking adventure in Greater Morgantown.
+With a warm breeze and colorful flowers, you can take a hike down your favorite trail and experience the scenic views.
 Looking to escape to a new footpath?
 Try out one of these top ten locations that are only a short drive from downtown Morgantown!